npc-engine/npc-engine/docs/index.md

 ---
 # Welcome

-NPC Engine is an inference engine that allows you to design game NPC AI using natural language.
+NPC Engine is a deep learning and natural language processing toolkit aimed at designing game NPC AI using natural language.

 It uses state of the art deep learning models and allows you to: